Distributed Representations of Entities in Open-World Knowledge Graphs: Experiments

 \subsection{Datasets}

-\textbf{Entity Alignment Datasets.} We consider the JAPE dataset DBP15K \citep{JAPE}, which is widely used by existing studies.
-It includes three entity alignment settings, each of which contains two KGs of different languages.
-For example, ZH-EN indicates Chinese-English alignment on DBpedia.
+We consider various datasets for the entity alignment and entity prediction tasks, along with open-world evaluation:

-\textbf{Entity Prediction Datasets.} We consider four datasets: FB15K, WN18, FB15K-237, and WN18RR \citep{TransE,ConvE,Node+LinkFeat}.
-The former two have been used as benchmarks for many years, while the latter two are the corrected versions, as FB15K and WN18 contain a considerable amount of redundant data~\citep{ConvE}.
+\paragraph{Entity Alignment} In the entity alignment task, we leverage the widely used DBP15K datasets \cite{EVA,MSNEA,MCLEA,JAPE,RSN,BootEA,MuGNN,Meaformer} in our experiment.
+These datasets encompass three entity alignment settings, each comprising two linked KGs in different languages.
+For instance, the ZH-EN dataset involves the alignment between Chinese and English entities, leveraging DBpedia as the KG source~\cite{DBpedia}.